FAI-Solutions/open-webui-extensions/README.md

-# Open WebUI Extensions
+# FAI-Solutions Open WebUI Extensions Hub

-**Open WebUI Extensions hub** — what you will find here are practical filter, fuction, pipeline, and tool extensions for Open WebUI that solve everyday usability and functionality gaps.
+**Practical filter, function, pipeline, and tool extensions for Open WebUI** — solving everyday usability and functionality gaps in local and cloud LLM workflows.

 ⚠ **Early stage** — currently featuring one extension, with additional releases planned as interest grows.